Tuwaiq-DS-ML-bootcamp-V-8/Usecase-6-Project-3/README.md

 ## 3. Introduction (Problem, Objectives):
 Real estate prices fluctuate due to various factors such as location, building age, and size.
-However, certain other factors, like the villa’s front orientation and the width of the street in front, might also play a crucial role.
+However, certain other factors, like the property’s front orientation and the width of the street in front, might also play a crucial role.
 In this project, we aim to analyze the impact of these lesser-known factors using real estate data from Riyadh.
-Our objective is to reveal hidden insights and provide a data-driven analysis of how these elements influence villa prices.
+Our objective is to reveal hidden insights and provide a data-driven analysis of how these elements influence real estate properties.

 ## 4. Dataset Overview and Source:
 The dataset used for this analysis come in three different datasets  contains information on apartments, lands and villas in Riyadh.
 Key variables include: